nickpharrison/htmlfy/README.md

 # htmlfy
 HTML formatter yo!
-Mainly to prettify or minify.
+Prettify, minify and more!

 `htmlfy` is a fork of [html-formatter](https://github.com/uznam8x/html-formatter/tree/master).
 Most of the processing logic has been preserved, and full credit for that goes to the original author.
 I've made the following major enhancements.

 - Fully typed.
-- Replaced `var` declarations.
 - Converted to ES6.
 - Optional "tab" sizes to prettify the HTML.
-- Naming changes for functions, etc.
+- A lot of naming changes for functions, etc.

 ## Install